Spring 2025

 Prerequisites: ENGL 1007 or 1010 or 1011 or 2011.

-2730W-01 | MW 11:15-12:05 | Hybrid | Gallucci, Mary
+2730W-01 | MW 10:10 - 11:00 | Hybrid | Gallucci, Mary

 “Tour, Journey, Voyage, Lounge, Ride, Walk,

-Skim, Sketch, Excursion, Travel-talk…” Samuel Taylor Coleridge offers insight into the different modes of movement that encompass travel and the different styles of writing that comprise travel writing.
+Skim, Sketch, Excursion, Travel-talk…” Samuel Taylor Coleridge offers insight into the different modes of movement that define travel and the different styles of writing that comprise travel literature.
 From the imaginative voyage to explain migration or invasion (as in the ancient world) to the real experience of trekking across a continent or scaling a mountain, we will examine travelers as they move through culture or escape into the wilderness.

 We will study travel writing from its beginnings in antiquity.
 We will read excerpts from key texts of Homer, Apollonius of Rhodes, and Vergil, discussing the features of this type of travel writing.
 To orient ourselves, we will read theory about travel, observation, and cross-cultural exchange.
 How do travelers discuss the encounter with otherness?
 We will view how travel is connected to exploration/exploitation and reflect upon the ethics of famous excursions.
 We will return to fiction to understand how an increasingly civilized and “known” world might leave people out.
 The desire to gain knowledge has always inspired travel; even in a world of limited opportunities for so many based on race, gender, and language, unlikely travelers might find refuge in studying the beauty of nature in a faraway land.
 Some will travel as missionaries, teachers, or students of other cultures.
 Travel can be a source of physical and mental challenge, as we see from adventure travel.
 Finally, travel can be escape or quest, as the world becomes ever more alienating.

 Texts: D. Defoe, Robinson Crusoe (Penguin Classics); P. Mattiessen, The Snow Leopard (Penguin Classics); J. Krakauer, Into the Wild (Anchor Books); C. Strayed, Wild: From Lost to Found on the Pacific Crest Trail (Vintage).
-In addition, readings on HuskyCT by Homer, Apollonius of Rhodes, Vergil, Julius Caesar, Tacitus, Gerard of Wales, Columbus, Vespucci, M. H. Kingsley, H. D. Thoreau, Claude Levi-Strauss.
+In addition, readings on HuskyCT by Homer, Apollonius of Rhodes, Vergil, Julius Caesar, Tacitus, Gerard of Wales, Petrarch, Columbus, Vespucci, M. H. Kingsley, H. D. Thoreau, Claude Levi-Strauss.

 3000-Level Courses